BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 • In a study of 32 obese subjects with insulin resistance, a blueberry smoothie caused major improvements in insulin sensitivity

-• Improved insulin sensitivity should lower the risk of metabolic syndrome and type 2 diabetes, which are currently some of the world’s biggest health problems
+• Furthermore, improved insulin sensitivity should lower the risk of metabolic syndrome and type 2 diabetes, which are currently some of the world's biggest health problems

 BOTTOM LINE: